Quantum Gravity Constraints on Fine Structure Constant from GUP in Braneworlds

 \section{Concluding Remarks}

 In this paper, we discuss the generalization of the Heisenberg Uncertainty Principle (HUP) in thick braneworld background.
-The minimal measurable length existence leads to the Generalized Uncertainty Principle (GUP).
-In its turn, in our approach, the minimal length is related to the true fundamental scale, called higher-dimensional Planck length.
+As is known, the Generalized Uncertainty Principle (GUP) predicts the existence of a minimal measurable length.
+In its turn, in braneworld scenario, the minimal length is related to the true fundamental scale, called higher-dimensional Planck length.
 By considering the hydrogen-like atoms in Rydberg states within the thick brane framework, we show that electrostatic potential must be corrected due to gravitational contribution computable for the electromagnetic interaction.
 This correction induces a modification on Coulomb law responsible for describing the electrostatic interaction between charged particles.

 For the sake of simplicity, we address the origin of the correction for the HUP as being owing to the gravitational interaction effects at a fundamental length scale.
 Thus, assuming a combination of linear and quadratic GUP approaches, we have found the effective fine structure constant, which depends on the deformation parameter $\beta$ and $\left(3+\delta\right)$-dimensional Planck length $l_{D}$.
-By comparing a recent measure of the fine structure constant with the predicted deviation by our study, we obtain more restrictive constraints for deformation parameter and the higher-dimensional Planck length than previously found in the literature for gravitational experiments, which imposes that $\beta<10^{21}$, and non-gravitational sources experiments, for which $\beta<10^{18}$ \citep{KANAZAWA2019}.
-From our analysis -- by fixing values $n=10$, $y=10^{2}$, and $\delta=5$ --, if we consider that the fundamental length scale $l_{D}=1.6\times10^{-35}\mathrm{m}$, the upper bound on $\beta<5.3\times10^{16}$, which avoids any conflicts with the empirical results.
-On the other hand, if the true fundamental scale $l_{D}=10^{-20}\mathrm{m}$ $(\sim\mathrm{TeV}^{-1}$), this implies in a strengthening of bounds, so that $\beta<85$.
+By comparing a recent measure of the fine structure constant with the predicted deviation by our study, we obtain stringent constraints for the deformation parameter and the higher-dimensional Planck length.
+From our analysis -- for instance, by fixing values $n=10$, $y=10^{2}$, and $\delta=5$ --, if we consider that the fundamental length scale $l_{D}=l_{Pl}=1.6\times10^{-35}\mathrm{m}$, the upper bound on $\beta<5.3\times10^{16}$, which avoids any conflicts with the empirical results.
+On the other hand, if the true fundamental scale $l_{D}=10^{-20}\mathrm{m}$ $\left(\sim\mathcal{O}\mathrm{\left(TeV/\hbar c\right)}^{-1}\right)$, this implies in a strengthening of bounds, so that $\beta<85$.
 From these results, we compute the intermediate length scale that must regulate the quantum effects of gravity $\ell=4.2\times10^{-19}\mathrm{m}$ for the electronic atom.
 We must still emphasize that, in this analysis, the precision of $\alpha$-measurement is related to the tightening of bounds.